pietralbi/urw-extended-recipes/README.md

 * Except the very basic recipes, switched the relative skill from COMMON to CARPENTRY or TIMBERCRAFT

-* Slender trunks replaced with staffs for several recipes.
-This allows staff quality to affect the final item quality, enabling you to build high quality items with some effort:
-	- Grainflail
-		- removed +30% skill bonus to compensate
-	- Ski stick
-	- Sesta
-		- reduced skill bonus to +20% to compensate
 * [noquality] added for some ingredients of fixed quality to avoid negatively impacting finished quality:
-	- Wooden cup and bowl: block of wood
-		- removed +20% skill bonus to compensate
-	- Wooden shovel: block of wood
-		- removed +10% skill bonus to compensate
-	- Wooden stake and staff: Slender trunk
-		- reduced skill bonus by 30% each to compensate

 ## Vanilla buildings enabled for construction